foreza/kb/thoughts.md

 > "The secret to being productive is to work on the right thing—even if it's at a slow pace."
-(James Clear)
+(J. Clear)

 I've been working on the "right" thing for a couple years now.
 I'm not the best, but I'm better than before.
 Consistent technical practice, reading, and steady small projects has built up a pretty strong foundation which is already bearing fruit for my first job.